lashdid/ngirim/README.md

 File transfer website with 6-digit key sharing system. **( In Progress )**

 ### What is that?
 It's a website to transfer files with a system exactly like [SendAnywhere](https://send-anywhere.com/).
-I am using Firebase Cloud Storage and Firebase Firestore to build this.
+I am using Firebase Cloud Storage to build this.

 ### How to use it?
 **Sender**